wenyupeng/sit737-2025-t1/README.md

 ```
 This will install the dependencies and start the development server.
 Open your browser and go to `http://localhost:3000` to see the app running.

+> if you get an error like `Cannot find module 'nodemon'`, you can install it by running `npm install -g nodemon` in the terminal.